klaytn/klaytn-docs/docs/nodes/core-cell/system-requirements.md

 Note that this is a recommended hardware specification for CNs and PNs, not an exact requirement.
 Any physical machine with similar hardware configurations would be sufficient to operate a CN or a PN.

+You can use and apply a live-pruning option to use live-pruning DB.
+For more details, please refer https://docs.klaytn.foundation/docs/learn/storage/live-pruning/.
+However, note that live-pruning spec is not recommended for CNs but this may change in the future.

 ### Cloud VM <a id="cloud-vm"></a>

 #### Recommended Specification for AWS<a id="recommended-specification-for-aws"></a>